tekumara/notes/pyenv.md

 This can occur when upgrading to a new version of pyenv.
 To fix, rebuild the shims with `pyenv rehash`

 > ModuleNotFoundError: No module named 'virtualenvwrapper'
-> virtualenvwrapper.sh: There was a problem running the intiialization hooks
+> virtualenvwrapper.sh: There was a problem running the initialization hooks

 This can occur when running _virtualenvwrapper.sh_ outside a pyenv python environment.
 Run `pyenv which virtualenvwrapper.sh` to locate _virtualenvwrapper.sh_, eg: